tadejsv/p_values/README.md

 rm Miniconda3-latest-Linux-x86_64.sh
 ```

+For some reason to install some packages gcc also needs to be installed, do it with [this](https://gist.github.com/application2000/73fd6f4bf1be6600a2cf9f56315a2d91#gistcomment-2119543) code.

 After that, navigate to the project root directory.
 From there, create a new environment from the requirements file
 ```
 conda env create -f requirements.txt